-Cable bonding is a way of connecting the outer coverings (sheaths) of two cables electrically.
-This connection can be made at one end or both ends of the cable, depending on its use.
-Let’s discuss the importance of bonding cables.
+Cable bonding is essentially how we connect the outer coverings, or sheaths, of two cables electrically.
+We can make this connection at one end or both ends of the cable, depending on how we intend to use it.
+Now, let’s talk about why bonding cables is so important!

 Methods of Bonding: